97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 Answer: Ecuador.

-The hat was manufactured in Ecuador for centuries, then shipped via the Panama Canal for export.
-It picked up the name of the route rather than the origin.
-This is also one of the most Google-cheatable trick questions, which is why modern pub hosts often warn “no phones” before asking it.
+Ecuador wove the hat for centuries, then shipped it through the Panama Canal for export.
+The route stuck to the name instead of the origin.
+It is also one of the most Google-cheatable trick questions going, which is why sharp hosts warn “no phones” before they read it out.

 34. What is the only sea on Earth with no coastline?
 (Hard)